 If you live in an area with humid weather, and you have an AC unit with this mode, it’s likely that you’ll frequently be switching between these two settings.
 As a rule of thumb, you’ll want to use Cool mode during days that are hot and dry.
 Dry mode is best suited for more humid weather.

 Since this mode can make your aircon function more like a humidifier, it’s a feature that you’ll find yourself using even on days that aren’t overly on.
-If your home feels muggy on a cooler day, dry mode should be able to take care of that problem.
+If your home feels muggy on a cooler day, the dry mode should be able to take care of that problem.

 With that said, you won’t always want to use Dry mode when it’s humid.
 On days when temperatures are very high, you’ll generally find that it’s more effective to use Cool mode, even if the humidity levels are high as well.
 It’s the best way to keep a room consistently cool.